maximereder/septo-sympto/README.md

 - `-pc` or `pixels_for_cm` : specify the number of pixels per cm.
 Default is 145.
 - `-pt` or `--pycnidia_threshold` : specify the confidence threshold for pycnidia detection.
 Default is 0.3.
 - `-pn` or `--necrosis_threshold` : specify the confidence threshold for necrosis detection.
 Default is 0.8.
 - `-dm` or `draw_mode` : specify what to draw on the image.
-Can be 'pycnidias' 'necrosis'.
+Can be 'pycnidia' 'necrosis'.
 Default is 'all'.
 - `-sm` or `--save-masks` : specify if you want to save the masks.
 Default is False.
 - `-ns` or `--no-save` : specify if you want to not save the image results in output folder.
 Default is False.